ikolith/citatel/docs/_pages/rules_and_resources/weapon_creation.md

 The intent is to be able to describe a real or fictional weapon clearly and succinctly so that you capture the intended use and function of the weapon.
 A person can be better with a certain type of weapon, some skills might only be useful with certain types of weapons, but we don't restrict a given weapon to a rigid and arbitrary typology.
 We do not care whether a bardiche is an axe, or a glaive is a spear, but the bardiche and the glaive should feel different to the player.
 Weapons should exist that are crafted for a specific niche, or that straddle the line between different categories.
 Weapons should feel unique and interesting to find and use.

-## How Weapons are Described, and Why
+## How Weapons are Described and Why

 Information about a weapon is stored in two places.
 The first is in the "Tags" section which includes general information like whether the weapon is [one-handed], [two-handed], [hilted], etc. The second place information is stored is in a given attack, a spear might have an attack that is [thrusting] and does (P) piercing damage.
 Putting these together, a handaxe is a [shafted] weapon with the [one-handed] tag that contains a [swinging: leading] attack that deals slashing (S) damage.
 Skills might require a certain damage type or a certain tag, but they won't require the use of an axe or a sword.
 The system has no opinions about what exactly qualifies as an axe or a sword.
 The system only describes relevant features of the weapon and what you can do with it.